redeyes2015/redeyes2015.github.io/cv-eng.md

     * Led the "Chinese New Year" event, rewarding users for sending stickers.
         * In 2023, the event achieved 3.3M UU and 18M PV, after migrating the existing codebase to Kubernetes.
-        * In 2024, we extract the core parts and integrate with another internal service, empowering the Business team to independently create similar campaigns.
+        * In 2024, we extracted the core parts and integrated with another internal service, empowering the Business team to independently create similar campaigns.